 Best Starts for Kids Health Survey Data Biography

 This data biography includes information about who created this data, and how, where, when, and why it was collected.
-We (the Assessment, Policy Development, and Evaluation Unit at Public Health – Seattle & King County) created it to help you understand where the data comes from and its strengths and limitations.
-If you have any further questions, please don’t hesitate to reach out to us at data.request@kingcounty.gov!
+We (the Assessment, Policy Development, and Evaluation Unit at Public Health – Seattle & King County) created it to help you understand where the data we analyze and share comes from and its strengths and limitations.
+If you have any further questions, please don’t hesitate to reach out to us at data.request@kingcounty.gov.

 Who collects the data?

-Public Health-Seattle & King County funded the University of Washington Social Development Research Group to collect the Best Starts for Kids Health Survey (BSKHS) data.
+Public Health-Seattle & King County funded the University of Washington Social Development Research Group to collect the data.
 The survey questions and methods were designed by Public Health – Seattle & King County, and the Social Development Research Group administered the survey.

 Who owns the data?

-Public Health – Seattle & King County is the owner of the data.
+Public Health – Seattle & King County owns the data.

 How is the data collected?